-Left side brain injury can lead to difficulties with language and reasoning skills.
+Left side brain injuries can lead to difficulties with language and reasoning skills.

-It explains what functions the left side of the brain is responsible for, and what the various side effects of left hemisphere brain damage are.
+Today’s article will explain some of the functions the left side of the brain performs.
+Then, we will cover the most common side effects of left hemisphere brain damage.

-We’ll also show you some of the most effective ways to reverse the effects of traumatic brain injury and get you started on the road to recovery.
+We’ll also discuss some effective ways to reverse these side effects and get you started on the road to recovery.

 Understanding Left Side Brain Injury

-In general, the right side of the brain is responsible for non-verbal, intuitive actions like musical and artistic ability.
-The left side is in charge of verbal and logical functions.
+For most people, the right side of the brain is responsible for non-verbal, intuitive actions like musical and artistic ability.
+The left hemisphere, on the other hand, is in charge of verbal and logical functions.

-Some specific functions of the left hemisphere include:
+Some specific functions the left hemisphere controls include:

 - Logic and reasoning